My business is Franchises. Ratings. Success stories. Ideas. Work and education

 Rankable;

-Aligned with the overall goals and objectives of the enterprise;
+Coordinated with the general goals and objectives of the enterprise;

 Providing means of moral and material incentives for their implementation.

-Research, analysis and assessment of the needs of actual and potential consumers of the company's products in areas of interest to the company.
+Research, analysis and assessment of the needs of real and potential consumers of the company's products in areas of interest to the company.

 Marketing support for the development of new products and services of the company.